programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 AllComments <- map(IDsforSearch, get_avlbl_comments)
 ```

-Print the number of comments scraped.
+Print the number of downloaded comments.

 ```
 if(length(AllComments)==0){